Certified Farm Succession Coordinator Training

 Well, actually, no. Certified coordinators are required to collect 30 continuing education credits or points every three years to keep their certification.
 While 30 points sound like a lot, it is over a 3-year period and IFTN has developed several professional development opportunities and activities for coordinators to build their points.

 - Attend the IFTN annual professional development conference, which provides 10 points.
 You can get 20 of your points this way over the 3-year period.
 The conference alternates between in-person and virtual.
-The next will be a virtual conference on Thursday, June 22, 2023.
+The 2024 conference is scheduled to be in-person.

 - Participate in IFTN-sponsored webinars and receive 1-3 points per webinar (dependent on length).
 You can get 10 points through IFTN webinars over the 3-year period.
 Six IFTN webinars are offered each year.
 Even if you’re not a coordinator you can participate in these webinars.
 For more information on upcoming webinars go to the IFTN website.